- Short-lived climate pollutants

-Since its launch in 2013, the SNAP Initiative has developed a methodology and set of tools to support countries in short-lived climate pollutant planning efforts.
+Since 2013, the Coalition has developed a methodology and set of tools to support countries in short-lived climate pollutant planning efforts.
 Key achievements include:

 Lead Partner: A Coalition partner with an active role in coordinating, monitoring and guiding the work of an initiative.

 Implementer: A Coalition partner or actor receiving Coalition funds to implement an activity or initiative.

 This guidance document provides a practical framework that can be used to identify, prioritise and include mitigation measures that can increase a country’s climate change mitigation ambition...